 Our running events are conducted in public places—either city or state parks or streets.
 Please deposit any trash in the provided receptacles, including at aid stations.
-Be careful when discarding cups at aid stations so as to avoid hitting other participants.
+Be careful when discarding cups at aid stations so as to avoid hitting other participants and volunteers.

 If you encounter a runner in distress, offer assistance and/or report the situation to the nearest aid station.
 If it is a life and death emergency, call 9-1-1 if possible.